lab-v2/pyreason/docs/source/user_guide/pyreason_graphs.rst

-GraphMl Example
+GraphML Example
 ---------------
-Using `GraphMl <https://en.wikipedia.org/wiki/GraphML>`_, you can read a graph in from a file.
+Using `GraphML <https://en.wikipedia.org/wiki/GraphML>`_, you can read a graph in from a file.

 .. code:: xml